 Grow up already!
 Yes the rest of us will watch you two act like complete idiots because (And I’m embarrassed to say this) it’s entertaining to us.
 However, when we discuss your nonsense with our friends and family, we’re not talking about how brave or valiant you look.
 More often than not we’re talking about how stupid you both look.
 Do yourself a favor and either ignore or block the person.
 It’s social media; it’s really not that serious.

 Many people are very selective about who they let into their social circle.
 They only admit family, friends, neighbors, and other people they actually know.
 I’m sure those people don’t have much of a problem in this area.
 However, there are those of us who are a bit more liberal and will let anyone in that doesn’t appear to be spam.
 For us, this can be an annoyance.

-If you are not a family member, a physical friend of the person, or have not been given a prior invitation by this person to call them, why on earth would you expect someone to want to answer and chit-chat with random strangers?
+If you are not a family member, a physical friend of the person, or have not been given a prior invitation by this person to call them, why on earth would you expect someone to want to answer and chit-chat with someone they aren’t even close enough with to give their actual number?
 It’s weird.
 It goes from being weird to being creepy when your initial call is ignored, yet you continue to call… persistently.

 #9 Proofread, proofread, proofread!

 Some of the posts you have to attempt to read will give you a headache.
 Yes its social media, so speech can be more relaxed, but not so relaxed that it looks like pig Latin or another language altogether.
 There have been posts that I actually enjoyed engaging in after I deciphered what they were trying to say, but I have to be in the mood to pull out my decoder ring.
 There are times where I look at a post and think “Nope.
 Not today.
 I refuse. ” With Google at your fingertips, there’s just absolutely no reason to present yourself as being so very illiterate.
 Cut it out.